stevenmcsorley/HALCYON-Foundry-/halcyon-full/docs/PHASE11A_EXECUTION_PLAN.md

 ## Scope

 1. Database schema & migrations for datasource metadata, versioning, and secrets.
-2. Registry service refactor to pull configs from DB, manage connector workers, and expose lifecycle/test hooks.
+2. GraphQL schema/resolvers for datasources and versions (parity with REST).
-3. Gateway/Registry APIs (REST + GraphQL) for datasource CRUD, publish, rollback, test-run, metrics.
+3. Registry service refactor to pull configs from DB, manage connector workers, and expose lifecycle/test hooks.
 4. Secret handling approach (encrypted storage + integration hooks for external vaults).
 5. RBAC/Audit requirements definition and minimal enforcement for Phase 11A (full UI in later sub-phases).